 Van leasing with insurance – the basics

-At Leasing Options, not only do we provide expert advice on choosing from one of the widest selections of modern vans available anywhere, but we also ensure you have comprehensive support.
-That’s why we offer insured-van leasing with our Just Fuel It package.
+At Leasing Options, we don’t just offer one of the widest selections of new vans available at great prices.
+We also want to ensure you have comprehensive support.
+That’s why we offer insured van leasing with our Just Fuel It package.

-Insurance is a requirement that every driver will have to consider when taking out a business-van lease.
-You will have to take out a comprehensive insurance policy; this will provide cover for third party, theft, vandalism, accidental damage and fire and damage to your vehicle as well.
+Insurance is a requirement that every driver will have to consider when taking out a business van lease.
+You will have to take out a comprehensive insurance policy, which provides cover for:

 What does insured-van leasing cover?